jlweb58/angular-jogging/README.md

 # AngularJogging

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.
+It runs together with the jogging3 project as a Java/SpringBoot backend

 ## Known bugs
 - (FIXED) On editing a run the shoes are not saved - seems to be due to a CORS problem on loading the shoes while editing.